Merzasphor/MWSE/docs/source/types/tes3actionData.md

 ### `physicalDamage`

 When attacking, this is the value of the weapon damage that was rolled.
-This value doesn't take into account the actor's strength, or other additional damage.
+This value takes into account the actor's strength, attack swing and weapon condition, but it doesn't include difficulty nor target's armor.
+This value is updated on a attack.
+After the attack this value will still contain the damage rolled.
+It will be refreshed on new attack.

 **Returns**: